cybersoel/AzureSentinelSIEMLab/README.md

 <br />
 <br />

+ - *continue*
- - 6) Finally, it takes all this information - the time, event details, and location data - and writes it into our custom log file.
+     - Finally, it takes all this information - the time, event details, and location data - and writes it into our custom log file.
 <p align="center">
 <br/>
 <img width="672" alt="Portfolio" src="https://i.imgur.com/408IaAj.png">